tayloraubry/HPC/docs/Documentation/Applications/vasp.md

     #SBATCH --job-name=<your-job-name>
     #SBATCH --mem=0 #The GPU partition is shared :. you must specify memory needed even when requesting all the GPU resources

-    #NOTE: THIS MUST BE SUBMITTED FROM A GPU LOG IN NODE
+    #NOTE: THIS MUST BE SUBMITTED FROM A GPU LOGIN NODE

     export MPICH_GPU_SUPPORT_ENABLED=1
     module load vasp/<version>